 Reorganization Items.
 During Fiscal 2010, we, in connection with our reorganization under Chapter 11 of the Bankruptcy Code, recorded Reorganization items expense (income), net of approximately \$4 million, which primarily consisted of legal and professional fees.
-See Note 2(x), Significant Accounting Policies and Practices-Reorganization Items, of Notes to Consolidated Financial Statements included in this Annual Report on Form 10-K for more information related to our reorganization under Chapter 11 of the Bankruptcy Code.

 Income Taxes.
 In Fiscal 2011, we recorded income tax expense of \$92 million on pretax income from continuing operations of \$17 million, and in Fiscal 2010, we recorded income tax expense of \$63 million on a pretax loss from continuing operations of \$124 million.
 Our effective tax rate on income from continuing operations was approximately 539% for Fiscal 2011.
 Our effective tax rate on our loss from continuing operations was approximately (50.9)% for Fiscal 2010.
 There are four significant factors impacting our book income tax rate.
 First, we are profitable in the foreign jurisdictions in which we operate and therefore must provide foreign income taxes even while we have a book loss in the United States.
 Our book loss in the U.S. is the result of substantially all of our debt and restructuring costs being incurred in our U.S. entities.
 Second, since there is a valuation allowance against US deferred tax assets, we are unable to book any financial statement benefit related to our U.S. domestic losses.
 This impact is further exacerbated by the tax amortization of certain domestic indefinite lived intangible assets.
 The deferred tax liabilities created by the tax amortization of these intangibles cannot be used to offset corresponding increases in net operating loss deferred tax assets in determining the Company's domestic valuation allowance.
 This results in additional net domestic tax expense despite the US domestic book losses.
 Third, we recorded a valuation allowance against NOLs in Brazil during fiscal 2011 of \$26 million.
 Fourth, the closer we are to break even, the higher the effective tax rate becomes as the taxes are divided by a lower book income.
-In addition to these recurring factors, our income tax provision for the year ended September 30, 2011 reflects the correction of a prior period error which increases our income tax provision by approximately \$6 million.
+In addition to these recurring factors, our income tax provision for the year ended September 30, 2011 reflects the correction of a prior period error which increases our income tax provision by approximately \$5 million.
+Our income tax provision for the year ended September 30, 2010 reflected the correction of a prior period error which increased our income tax